Guide to vegan eating

 - Consider: Creatine, 5 g daily

-- Consider, especially with high degree of physical activity: Taurine, 1 mg daily
+- Consider, especially with high degree of physical activity: Taurine, 1 g daily

 Now, a bit more information:

 Vitamin B12 is made by bacteria, and although our own gut bacteria produce it, it is not readily absorbed.
 Plants do not make B12.
-Neither do non-human animals, directly, although they are able to absorb B12 produced by bacteria in their own digestive tract, in the case of ruminants, or from eating soil or animal-derived food.
+Neither do non-human animals, directly, although they are able to absorb B12 produced by bacteria in their own digestive tract, in the case of ruminants, or from eating soil, feces or animal-derived food.
 Animals raised for meat production are often fed B12, so the B12 that omnivores obtain from animal products is often not even “natural”.
 Even then, many omnivores are deficient in B12, especially when they get older.
-In the past, humans probably obtained sufficient B12 from food and water contaminated with bacteria, but our modern lifestyle has essentially eliminated these natural sources.
+In our ancestral past, humans obtained B12 from a range of sources, including various small animals as well as traces of soil and water contaminated with bacteria.

-Vitamin D is necessary for healthy bones and preventing rickets, and it takes relatively little to meet this need.
-However, it has been found that vitamin D taken at higher doses has significant positive health effects in many areas, including the risks of certain cancers, falls among the elderly, and possibly cardiovascular disease, and it may reduce overall mortality.
-The body can make vitamin D through skin exposure to the sun.
+Vitamin D is necessary for healthy bones and preventing rickets, and it takes relatively little to meet this need and avoid a deficiency.
+But it has been found that vitamin D supplementation at higher doses has significant positive health effects in many areas, including the risks of certain cancers, falls among the elderly, and possibly cardiovascular disease, and it may reduce overall mortality (e.g. see reference).
+The body makes vitamin D through skin exposure to the sun.
 However, production is likely to be insufficient at more northerly latitudes during the winter, or if only your face and hands are exposed, you have dark skin, or you spend most of your time indoors.
 Vitamin D is not found in plants, but deficiency is also widespread among omnivores.
 Vitamin D supplementation at higher doses is therefore strongly recommended whenever sun exposure is insufficient.

 There are two main forms of it available: vitamin D3 - the one produced in your skin - and vitamin D2.
 Traditionally, vitamin D3 is produced cheaply from lanolin, found in sheep’s wool.
 Although it is labelled “vegetarian”, the barbarity of industrial wool production makes this a source to avoid if possible.
 Vitamin D2 can be produced from mushrooms exposed to UV light and is vegan.
 Vegan vitamin D3 from lichen is now also commercially available.
 Since vitamin D2 levels in the body are not as stable as vitamin D3, it is preferable to take vitamin D3 if you have the option, though not essential.
 The European Food Safety Authority now defines 600 IU (15 µg) as an adequate intake level.
 However, a daily dose of 2000-3000 IU might provide greater benefits.
 Although it is possible to take too much vitamin D and create new health issues, the dosage recommended here is well below that level.